DarkAssassin23/Server_Connect/README.md

 	-a,--add 		Adds a new connection to your list of current connections
 				Ex. connect -a [name] [user]@[domain]

+	-r,--rename		Renames a connection in your list
+				Ex. connect -r [currentName] [newName]

 	-d,--delete 		Deletes a current connection based on the name of that connection